8-18 years old

-The CAS programme makes students understand that education is not limited to the classroom and opens the door to numerous possibilities of personal achievement.
+The CAS program makes students understand that education is not limited to the classroom and opens the door to numerous possibilities of personal achievement.

 UNITED STATES OF AMERICA

-Business School Lausanne, EHL Swiss School of Tourism and Hospitality, EU Business School Montreux, European Business School Geneva, Glion Institute of Higher Education, University of Geneva, University of St. Gallen, Webster University (Geneva Campus)
+Business School Lausanne, Ecole Polytechnique Federale de Lausanne, EHL Swiss School of Tourism and Hospitality, EU Business School Montreux, European Business School Geneva, Glion Institute of Higher Education, University of Geneva, Webster University (Geneva Campus)

-Spain: Instituto Quimico de Sarria (IQS), IE University
+SPAIN: IE University, Instituto Quimico de Sarria (IQS), University of Navarra

 **JUNIORS **(Classes 9 to 6)